mggons93/Windows-Creator-Recovery/README.md

 ### Overview

-This PowerShell utility allows you to create or restore a Windows recovery environment directly on your local hard drive, ideal for situations where you do not have access to external media (USB/DVD).
+This utility allows you to create or restore a Windows recovery environment directly on your local hard drive, ideal for situations where you do not have access to external media (USB/DVD).
 The script provides a simple graphical interface to select the target partition and Windows ISO image, automating the entire process of preparing and configuring the recovery environment.

 ---